-- Scholar’s Mentorship Program (SMP).
-For students invited to participate in the SMP program.
-Student take Issues in the Education of Underrepresented College Students and live together in Shango Hall.
+- Scholar’s Mentorship Program (SMP) - For students invited to participate in the SMP program.
+Student take Issues in the Education of Underrepresented College Students and optionally live together in Shango Hall.

-- Business Pre-Major FIG. For students pre-accepted into the Business Department.
-Students take Comp I and two business courses together.
+- Business - For students who have been pre-accepted into the School of Business.
+Students take Composition I and two business courses together.

 - "Exploring Majors" FIGs - For all students.
 Students take two courses towards a potential major or interest area while at the same time completing General Education requirements.

 - LOG INTO my.newpaltz.edu

 - CLICK ON the Register for a First-Year Interest Group Link

 - SELECT the FIG you want and register!